BBQ Quinoa and Pinto Bean Burgers

 2 cans pinto beans

 • Add the quinoa, panko, flour, BBQ sauce, garlic, green onions, and cheese, and mix until uniform.
+Taste and add a small amount of salt and pepper if desired, a quarter teaspoon at a time.

 • Add the beaten eggs to the bean mixture and stir until the mixture comes together.

 • Heat a griddle, cast iron skillet, or other frying pan, and add the oil in a thin layer.
-Once hot, add the patties and fry for 5 minutes until browned.
+Once hot, add the bean patties and fry for 5 minutes until browned.

 1 tablespoon neutral oil (e.g. vegetable, corn, safflower)